rackerlabs/docs-cloud-monitoring/api-docs/common-gs/how-to-use-curl.rst

 ..  note::

-    The cURL request examples use a backslash (``\``) as a line-continuation symbol, which allows the command to continue across multiple lines.
+    The cURL request examples use a backslash (``\``) as a line-continuation symbol, which indicates that the command continues across multiple lines.

 The cURL examples in this guide use the following command-line options.